shocknet/wallet2/README.md

 ShockWallet features node multi-sourcing and is pushing the boundaries of automation, allowing you to also connect to multiple accounts, including legacy LNURL ones, to manage your balances through a single interface.

 As a Nostr-native wallet, ShockWallet also provides multi-device sync abilities via NIP78, enabling for example a shared wallet state between a Desktop and Phone.
+We're also pushing the boundries of Nostr and Lightning integration with [new NIPs](https://github.com/nostr-protocol/nips/pull/1460/files) that create more secure app connections with better UX than is currently available.

 **For new users, an optional Bootstrap node is default on mainnet allowing for the lay-away of a self-custodied channel for your own node with a partner LSP.** [*Service subject to Terms*](https://docs.shock.network/terms)